cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 Application developers will regularly need to add functionality, and often that will involve creating new tables, schemas, procedures, indexes, perhaps doing some INSERT statements to populate static data, etc.
-The developers will be using a development database, possibly locally.
+The developers will be using a development database, probably hosted in their dev machines.
 There might be another database for the purpose of automated testing, and of course there's the production database, where the changes will need to be applied in the end.
-These different databases have different data in them, and different loads.
+These different databases will have different data in them, and different loads.
-Add time and other developers, and you have a lot of databases on your hands, and a big chance for "it works on my machine" snafus.
+Add time and other developers, and you have a big chance for snafus of the type "but it worked on my machine!"

 Database migration tools manage this, bringing DevOps to this area of data.
 Atlas, by working as a Kubernetes operator, makes the dev/prod transition even smoother.

-Using CloudNativePG, with its credentials secrets and services created out of the box, together with Atlas, will enable the developers to create migrations in their local Kubernetes clusters, update the YAML files for Atlas in version control, and apply the same files in the testing cluster, and then in the production cluster, with no changes.
+Using CloudNativePG, with its services and credentials secrets created out of the box, together with Atlas, will enable the developers to create migrations in their development Kubernetes installations, update the YAML files for Atlas in version control to share with the other devs, and eventually apply to the production database smoothly.

 ---